madeso/bookshelf/content/books/97things/thing_86.md

 +++
-title = "Two Wrongs Can Make a Right (and Are Difficult to Fix)" weight = 86
+title = "86: Two Wrongs Can Make a Right (and Are Difficult to Fix)" weight = 86
 +++